BenF99/brunel-timetable/README.md

 # Brunel-Timetable

-Utilizing WebBot, a script to view and save the Brunel University timetable of a student's current week.
+Utilizing WebBot, a simple script to view and save the Brunel University timetable of a student's current week.

 WebBot: https://github.com/nateshmbhat/webbot